simplicitesoftware/documentation/docs/documentation/integration/librairies/ajax-api.md

 ### Application parameters

-The initial step is to instantiate a new `Simplicite.Ajax` pointing to your Simplicité&reg; application using appropriate parameters:
+The initial step is to instantiate a new `Simplicite.Ajax` pointing to your Simplicit&eacute;&reg; application using appropriate parameters:

 ```javascript